Candidate and client experiences speak volumes about who you are as a recruitment agency.

 CareerBuilder reports that 47% of candidates never receive any form of communication even past 60 days after applying.
 This leaves a massive opportunity for competitors to provide superior communication.

 Recruiters can improve their communication processes by sending automated email updates or reminders throughout each hiring stage.
-Keeping candidates and clients informed about expectations is an excellent opportunity to engage with them.
+Keeping candidates and clients informed about expectations through a client portal and other communication channels is an excellent opportunity to engage with them.

-Remote settings pave the way to misunderstandings in communication.
+Remote settings pave the way for misunderstandings in communication.
 Therefore, it’s essential to be transparent and honest with your intentions right from the very beginning.

 3. Invest in a Recruitment CRM Software